xcube-dev/xcube-viewer/README.md

 * Texts are internationalizable.
 Locales are currently "en" and "de". (see constant `I18N` in `src/config/config.ts`)
 * Show modal "loading" dialog on initial data load
 * Show toast on info events (e.g. server error)
+* Animate through time (play forw/back)
 * Added means to select a time slice
 * Time ranges set from datasets
+* Place groups associated to datasets
+  - produce a unique vector layer in the map;
+  - can specify their feature property fields that will provide the values for predefined roles:
+    "label", "infoUrl" (not used yet);

 ## Current Issues

 * The legend and tooltip in time series chart should recognize Material UI theme
-* Must revise the way we will work with *places*.
-Each Dataset may have a list of PlaceGroups.
-  * A PlaceGroup
-    - produces a unique vector layer in the map;
-    - can have min/max zoom level, style settings (see `ol.layer.Vector`, `ol.source.Vector` options);
-    - can specify its (property) field that will provide the values for predefined roles: label, icon, image, description, size, area, ect.;
-    - can specify its (property) fields to be used for fuzzy text search;
-    - can specify a (GeoJSON) path template, and specify its template parameters whose values are extracted from another (selected) feature's properties.
-  * In the UI
-    - If a dataset has place groups, we render a drop-down list with checkboxes for each place group;
-    - This will toggle the visibility of the vector layer;
-    - We will have a global search field that can search for any feature provided by any place group.
-      Selecting a feature from the result will cause the map to fly to its location and select its geometry so we can use it to generate a time-series with statistics.

 ## Next

+*
 * Show places with names as layer in map, show tooltip for place
 * Show selected place info in card, allow media content
 * Select place and show time series chart